Duke Preston

-Raymond Newton Preston III (born June 12, 1982, in San Diego, California) is a former American football center for the Buffalo Bills and Dallas Cowboys.
-He was drafted by the Buffalo Bills in the fourth round of the 2005 NFL Draft.
+Raymond Newton Preston III (born June 12, 1982) is an American former professional football center for the Buffalo Bills and Dallas Cowboys.
+He was selected by the Buffalo Bills in the fourth round of the 2005 NFL draft.
 He played college football at Illinois.

-Early years
+Early life

 Preston graduated from Mt.
 Carmel High School in San Diego, where he practiced football and baseball.

 College career

 Preston accepted a football scholarship from the University of Illinois.
 He was a three-year starter at center and only allowed one sack in his last two seasons.
 He started 35 straight games.

 Professional career

 Buffalo Bills

-Preston was selected by the Buffalo Bills in the fourth round (122nd overall) of the 2005 NFL Draft.
+Preston was selected by the Buffalo Bills in the fourth round (122nd overall) of the 2005 NFL draft.
 He competed for the starting position to help fill the void left with the departure of Trey Teague.
 As a rookie, he played in all 16 games, starting one game for the injured Chris Villarrial, while playing on special teams.
 He was also named to The Sporting News All-Rookie Team.

 In 2006, Preston appeared in all 16 games for the Bills while starting in 8 of the contests.
 In 2007, Preston failed to start in any games for the Bills, but made appearances in 13 of the club's 16 games.

 In 2008, Preston started a career-high 11 games, all at center, sharing time with Melvin Fowler.
 He has also played some guard and right tackle for the Bills making appearances in 15 of the teams 16 contests.

 During the four years Preston spent with the Bills, he appeared in 59 of the teams 64 contests while getting a starting nod in 20 of them.
 After the 2008 season, Preston became an unrestricted free agent.
 In 2009, Preston and Fowler were replaced by Geoff Hangartner.